Falls can be very serious and result in a hip fracture and/or injury to the head. They can also lead to loss of independence.

-If your family member has any of these problems, he or she has a higher chance of falling:
+If your family member has any of these problems, they have a higher chance of falling:

 Depression and isolation.
 Seniors who are isolated have a greater chance of turning to alcohol.
 Depression can contribute to isolation.
 It can also lead to drinking.
 Fortunately, depression is a treatable condition.
 If you suspect your loved one is depressed, talk with the doctor.
 There are many treatment options.

 Incontinence.
 It is not uncommon for a fall to occur because a person is rushing to get to the bathroom.
 Your relative may not pay as much attention to the floor and end up tripping.
-He or she may clip corners and lose balance.
+They may clip corners and lose balance.
 There are medical and nonmedical approaches to address incontinence.
 Don’t let the hazards of urgency create a fall risk.

 Which of these risk factors does your loved one have?